ctrueden/ctrueden.github.io/_pages/deus/Timeline.md

--=Timeline=-
+---
+layout: page
+title: Timeline
+permalink: /deus/Timeline
+category: deus
+---

-The following timeline is a brief history of the ((LifeForms|Terran races)) from present day through the start of the campaign (2299).
-For a history of events from 6,000 B.C. through 2,000 C.E., see the ((AncientHistory|ancient history)) page.
+The following timeline is a brief history of the [Terran races](LifeForms) from present day through the start of the campaign (2299).
+For a history of events from 6,000 B.C. through 2,000 C.E., see the [ancient history](AncientHistory) page.

 __2001:__ A strange radio station is discovered that seems to be broadcasting on the same frequency all over the world, although no one is able to pinpoint from where, exactly.
 Amazingly, people also can't seem to agree on what the station is broadcasting -- some hear one kind of music, some hear another, even when both are standing next to each other listening to the same radio.
 Soon, the radio begins talking to people individually, calling them by name, and occasionally predicting future events, warning people, or giving them general advice.
 Although the station never identifies itself, many people quickly take to calling it the &quot;Voice of God.&quot;